 Congratulations!
 You’ve just been hired as a Chief Marketing Officer at a company whose mission aligns with your values.
 You’re excited to fine-tune their voice and make their unique story known to the world.

-Starting any new job can be stressful, and let’s face it; the CMO position is a challenging one.
+Starting any new job can be stressful, and let’s face it, the B2B CMO role is a challenging one.
 But it’s also a rewarding one.
 Remember, you got this job for a reason.
 You can handle it, and you can succeed.

 Here’s what every CMO should know to hit the ground running: